electron/electron/docs/api/shell.md

 * `fullPath` String

+Returns `Promise` - Which is resolved to `undefined` in case of success or rejected with `Error` in case of failure.

+Asynchronously move the given file or directory to trash.

+### `shell.moveItemToTrashSync(fullPath)`

+* `fullPath` String

 Returns `Boolean` - Whether the item was successfully moved to the trash.

-Move the given file to trash and returns a boolean status for the operation.
+Move the given file or directory to trash and return a boolean status for the operation.

 ### `shell.beep()`